tracim/tracim/doc/TESTING.md

 # Tests

-To test [Tracim](https://www.algoo.fr/fr/tracim), you first need to be able to build the backend and the frontend.<br>
+To test [Tracim](https://www.algoo.fr/fr/tracim), you first need to be able to build the backend and the frontend.
 See [how to build](./BUILD.md).

 ## Table of contents